godbout/WooshyWindowToTheForeground/README.md

 # Why

 Aren't you annoyed when you have your fingers gently caressing your keyboard for hours but then you have one of those popups or windows that you can't reach?
-Alfred can switch apps but not windows within apps, or windows without apps.
+Alfred can switch apps but not windows within apps, nor windows without apps.
 Well here you go.

 # Why is this an Alfred Workflow and not part of Wooshy?